nasa/cumulus/docs/deployment/README.md

 ### Install Dashboard

-To install the dashboard, clone the [Cumulus dashboard](https://github.com/nasa/cumulus-dashboard) repository into the root deploy directory and install dependencies with `npm install`:
+To install the Cumulus Dashboard, clone the [repository](https://github.com/nasa/cumulus-dashboard) into the root `deploy` directory and install dependencies with `npm install`:

 ```bash
   git clone https://github.com/nasa/cumulus-dashboard